 The recoil pull start ensures you’ll never encounter a dead starting battery.
 Additionally, the automatic low oil shutoff will keep your engine safe.
 A standard 20-amp dual three-prong outlet and 30-amp twist-lock are on the face of the control panel.
 These sit right next to the voltmeter, allowing you to view your power consumption at a glance.

-A significant entry into our top picks is the WEN 56180.
+A significant entry into our top picks for the best portable generator is the WEN 56180.
 If your generator need is not as substantial as running multiple major appliances, this generator offers plenty of power for a much lower price.
 Rated at 1500 watts running and an 1800-watt surge, the WEN 56180 is a great power plant for camping and other light to medium duty requirements while still being substantial enough to run the refrigerator in an emergency.

 An impressive 7.5 hour run time on only 1.1 gallon of gasoline is a nicely efficient engine and the 63 decibel output is not much louder than ordinary conversation.
 The small size of this machine and relatively light weight at 50 pounds makes it a true portable generator option.
 We have seen pictures of this unit neatly stored in a plastic storage bin for clean, worry-free transportation and long term storage.

 Almost made for a camping trip, the WEN 56180 has a 12 volt DC car-style plug in addition to the standard dual three-prong outlet.
-The spark arrest means this generator is compliant with U.S. Forestry regulations.
+The spark arrest means this generator is compliant with U.S. Forest Service regulations.
 For this reason, it can be used while camping in national parks.

-For those looking for the ability to use gasoline or propane fuel, the Champion 3800 is our top pick for you.
+For those looking for the ability to use gasoline or propane fuel, the Champion 3800 is our top pick for you for your best portable generator needs.
 This unit is capable of running on either fuel source directly out of the box with no additional attachments necessary.
-The 3800 watt run and 4750 watt surge engine is more than capable of running a few high demand appliances with ease.
+This is generally referred to as "dual-fuel".
+The 3800-watt run and 4750-watt surge engine is more than capable of running a few high demand appliances with ease.

-The Champion 3800 comes with the expected 20 amp dual three-prong outlet and the single 30 amp twist lock, but being a generator with a stronger output, this heavy duty unit also has the 30 amp RV connector.
-The 30 amp and 20 amp have their own circuit breakers to protect your connected equipment and the easy-start battery and measurement display are on a separate fuse as well.
+The Champion 3800 comes with the expected 20-amp dual three-prong outlet and the single 30-amp twist lock.
+However, being a generator with a stronger output, this heavy duty unit also has the 30-amp RV connector.
+The 30-amp and 20-amp have their own circuit breakers to protect your connected equipment.
+Additionally, the easy-start battery and measurement display are on a separate fuse as well.

-On a single 3.4 gallon tank of gasoline you will get a full 9 hour run, or 10.5 hours on a 20 pound propane tank.
+On a single 3.4 gallon tank of gasoline you should get a full 9 hour run, or 10.5 hours on a 20-pound propane tank.
 The manufacturer claims the unit puts out a modest 69 decibels with the measurement taken at 23 feet away.
+This makes it a relatively quiet generator compared to alternatives with the same power output and weight.

-The GoPlus 4000 is a nice generator for the price.
+The GoPlus 4000 is a nice generator for the price, and a great choice for the best portable generator for your needs.
 Its lower cost reflects that you are not purchasing all the bells and whistles available on other models, if all you want is portable power, this unit delivers.

 Running at 96 decibels, the GoPlus 4000 will sound somewhere between heavy traffic and mild construction work.
+It's a louder generator than some of the others on our list, but it provides the power you need.
 Weighing in at 92 pounds, this hefty unit is sturdy and solid, providing reliable power in those unavoidable emergencies.
 All power and no frills, this portable generator places itself firmly in the professional equipment category.

-The 3.8 gallon gasoline tank can be replaced with a larger 4.8 gallon capacity tank depending on your fuel and runtime needs.
-This will give you more than a 12 hour run.
-The extended run length is backed up by a 0.6 quart oil well and an automatic low oil shutoff sensor.
+The 3.8-gallon gasoline tank can be replaced with a larger 4.8 gallon capacity tank depending on your fuel and runtime needs.
+This will give you more than a 12-hour run, which is very impressive for portable generators running at that wattage.
+The extended run length is backed up by a 0.6-quart oil well and an automatic low oil shutoff sensor.

 These six portable generator choices offer a wide variety of options for your power consumption needs.
 If you need a replacement for the family RV power plant, a quick emergency connection to keep your refrigerator, some lights, and a fan running during an extended power outage, or creature comforts while camping, we have picked out some fantastic options for the best generators for you.